zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 The **schema** is the core piece of a *CubicWeb* instance as it defines the handled data model.
-It is based on entity types that are either already defined in the *CubicWeb* standard library; or more specific types, that *CubicWeb* expects to find in one or more Python files under the directory `schema`.
+It is based on entity types that are either already defined in the *CubicWeb* standard library; or more specific types defined in cubes.
+The schema for a cube is defined in a :file:schema.py file or in one or more Python files under the :file:`schema` directory (python package).

-At this point, it is important to make clear the difference between *relation type* and *relation definition*: a *relation type* is only a relation name with potentially other additionnal properties (see XXXX), whereas a *relation definition* is a complete triplet
+At this point, it is important to make clear the difference between *relation type* and *relation definition*: a *relation type* is only a relation name with potentially other additionnal properties (see below), whereas a *relation definition* is a complete triplet
 "<subject entity type> <relation type> <object entity type>".
 A relation type could have been implied if none is related to a relation definition of the schema.

+Also, it should be clear that to properly handle data migration, an instance'schema is stored in the database, so the python schema file used to defined it are only readen when the instance is created or upgraded.

-All *CubicWeb* built-in types are available : `String`, `Int`, `Float`, `Decimal`, `Boolean`, `Date`, `Datetime`, `Time`, `Interval`, `Byte` and `Password`.
+The following built-in types are available : `String`, `Int`, `Float`, `Decimal`, `Boolean`, `Date`, `Datetime`, `Time`, `Interval`, `Byte` and `Password`.

-They are implicitely imported (as well as the special the function "_" for translation :ref:`internationalization`).
+You'll also have access to :ref:`CWBaseEntityTypes_:base cubicweb entitye types`.

-The instance schema is defined on all appobjects by a .schema class attribute set on registration.
-It's an instance of :class:`yams.schema.Schema`.
+The instance schema is accessible through the .schema attribute of the `vregistry`.
+It's an instance of :class:`cubicweb.schema.Schema`, which extends :class:`yams.schema.Schema`.

+:note:
+  In previous yams versions, almost all classes where available without any import, but the should now be explicitely imported.

 Entity type
 ~~~~~~~~~~~
-It's an instance of :class:`yams.schema.EntitySchema`
+It's an instance of :class:`yams.schema.EntitySchema`.
+Each entity types has

-XXX meta
-XXX permission
+a set of attributes and relation and some permissions, defining who can add, read,
+update or delete entities of this type.

 XXX yams inheritance

 Relation type
 ~~~~~~~~~~~~~
-It's an instance of :class:`yams.schema.RelationSchema`

-In addition to the permissions, the properties of the relation types (shared also by all definition of relation of this type) are :
+It's an instance of :class:`yams.schema.RelationSchema`.
+A relation type is simply a semantic definition of a kind of relationship that may occurs in your application.

+It's important to choose a good name, at least to avoid conflicts with some semantically different relation defined in other cubes (since we've no namespace yet).

+A relation type hold the following properties (which are hence shared between all relation definitions of that type):

 * `inlined` : boolean handling the physical optimization for archiving the relation in the subject entity table, instead of creating a specific table for the relation.
-This applies to the relation when the cardinality of subject->relation->object is 0..1 (`?`) or 1..1 (`1`)
+This applies to relations where cardinality of subject->relation->object is 0..1 (`?`) or 1..1 (`1`) for *all* its relation definitions.

-* `symmetric` : boolean indicating that the relation is symmetrical, which means `X relation Y` implies `Y relation X`
+* `symmetric` : boolean indicating that the relation is symmetrical, which means that `X relation Y` implies `Y relation X`.

-XXX meta
-XXX permission

 Relation definition
 ~~~~~~~~~~~~~~~~~~~
-Relation definition are represented in yams using an internal structure only exposed through the :mod:`api <yams.schema>`.
+It's an instance of :class:`yams.schema.RelationDefinition`.
+It is a complete triplet
+"<subject entity type> <relation type> <object entity type>".

 Properties
 ``````````
-Properties defined below are accessible through the following api:

-  RelationSchema.rproperties()
-  RelationSchema.rproperty(subjtype, objtype, property name)

 * Optional properties for attributes and relations :